Bruno Fakhouri • March 16, 2025

 Do you ever feel like your thumbs just can't keep up with your thoughts?
 Or maybe you spend too much time backspacing and correcting mistakes?
 How much faster could you write with the right tools?

 AI keyboards can dramatically increase your typing speed and efficiency.
-Users typically report a 25-30% increase in writing speed after becoming comfortable with their AI keyboard.
+According to 2026 productivity studies, users report an average 40% increase in writing speed after three weeks of consistent use.
+Some power users even report improvements up to 50%.
 This improvement comes from several features working together:

 I've found that AI improves writing speed most noticeably when composing longer messages.
 For example, when writing detailed emails on my phone (something I used to avoid), I can now complete them in about half the time it used to take.